 HOPE starts with a formal warning, delivered by a judge in open court, that any violation of probation will result in an immediate, brief jail stay.

-Before HOPE, probationers in Hawaii typically received notice of drug tests as much as a month ahead of time.
-Under HOPE, probationers are given a color code at the warning hearing.
+Before HOPE, persons on probation in Hawaii typically received notice of drug tests as much as a month ahead of time.
+Under HOPE, persons on probation are given a color code at the warning hearing.
 Every morning, they must call a hot line to hear which color has been selected for that day.
 If it is their color, they must appear at the probation office before 2 p.m. for a drug test.

 If a HOPE probationer fails to appear for the drug test, a bench warrant is issued and served immediately.
-A probationer who fails the random drug test is immediately arrested and within 72 hours is brought before a judge.
-If the probationer is found to have violated the terms of probation, he or she is immediately sentenced to a short jail stay.
-Typically, the term is several days, servable on the weekend if the probationer is employed; sentences increase for successive violations.
+A person on probation who fails the random drug test is immediately arrested and within 72 hours is brought before a judge.
+If the person on probation is found to have violated the terms of probation, he or she is immediately sentenced to a short jail stay.
+Typically, the term is several days, servable on the weekend if the person on probation is employed; sentences increase for successive violations.

 HOPE differs from other programs by: